chrissarmstrong/seeking-manifold/content/CLIP Guided Diffusion.md

 I like the doggo through the window.
 Good boy!

-Funny here that image 5 is supposed to be an eye of Sauron, and the prompt for image 6 was "conquering the dark fear within #artstation".
+Funny here that image 5 is supposed to be an eye of Sauron, and the prompt for image 6 was "conquering the dark fear within `#artstation"`.
 Beautiful soul indeed.

 ## Hearts and Flowers